swcarpentry/git-novice/episodes/05-history.md

 no changes added to commit (use "git add" and/or "git commit -a")

 ```
-Notice that the changes are currently in the staging area.
+Notice that the changes are not currently in the staging area, and have not been committed.
-Again, we can put things back the way they were by using `git restore`:
+So if we wished we can put things back the way they were at the last committ by using `git restore` to overwirte the working copy with the last commited version (from HEAD):

 ```bash
 $ git restore mars.txt